TeleMidia/nclcomposer/README.md

 To generate a new debian package, the only thing you need to do is run:

-  ./scripts/deb-package.sh
+    $ ./scripts/deb-package.sh

 in your terminal.

-This will generate a `composer_x.x.x.deb` file one directory behind the root NCL Composer directory.
-This package is what you need to install on other Debian/Ubuntu systems.
+This will generate a `nclcomposer_x.x.x.deb` file one directory behind the root NCL Composer directory.
+This package all you need to install NCL Composer on other Debian/Ubuntu systems.

 You can install it, using dpkg, for example:

-    $ dpkg -i composer_x.x.x.deb
+    $ dpkg -i nclcomposer_x.x.x.deb

 ### Mac OS X